Kudamasangomai/businessdaily/README.md

 #Business Daily app

-simple business daily app devolped using django. not structured very well as i developed as a beginner.
+simple  ecommerce app developed using django.

 The part i was intressted in very much was intergrating python with paynow so that users can pay using Ecocash(and i achieved it)